SmartterHealth/Virtual-Rounding/README.md

 - Patient Room accounts can technically create Teams if this is not already restricted.
 Consider implementing restrictions to Team creation to these accounts to limit this ability if that is a concern.
 - While Patients Room accounts are prevented from exposing PHI during meetings (no chat, whiteboard, or shared notes access), Doctors do not have those same limitations (unless you choose to apply custom meeting policies to Doctors as well).
 Ensure Doctors have proper training or documentation to _not_ use those features of put PHI in them.
 Any content posted in those features will be visible to the next patient in the room.
 - If a patient goes to the show participants list, they are technically able to invite other users from your directory.
 There is no current workaround for this besides training and patient supervision.
 - If a patient taps/clicks on the doctor's name while in the meeting, they can see Azure AD profile information for that Doctor.
 There is no current workaround for this besides training and patient supervision.
+Some hospitals have used generic workstations with generic Teams logins to get around this for the doctors.
 - This solution is built with cloud only Azure AD Accounts in mind for the Patient Room accounts.
 Any variation from that will have to be coded manually.
 - This solution relies on familiarity with PowerShell, Azure AD Admin, Teams Admin, and Power Automate (formerly known as Microsoft Flow). and may require customization for your specific environment.
 Please fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6mlTNdIzWRKq7zcu5h9FqNUMVoxSU0yS0hCSVhKMkxRREZaVE1IRU8wVy4u) to contact us if you need assistance.